brianaung/compl.nvim/README.md

 # compl.nvim
-A minimal and dependency-free auto-completion plugin built on top of Vim's ins-completion mechanism.
+A minimal and **dependency-free** auto-completion plugin built on top of Vim's ins-completion mechanism.

 ## Features
-- Asynchronous auto completion with a custom debounce
+- **Asynchronous completion** with customizable debounce for fast, responsive suggestions.
-- Supports Neovim's native snippet expansion (See `:h vim.snippet.expand()`)
+- **Native snippet expansion** integration with Neovim’s built-in snippet system.
+- Support for **VS Code-style custom snippets** by [internally running a minimal LSP server](#using-vs-code-style-custom-snippets), seamlessly integrating snippet items into the existing completion workflow.
-- Ability to apply additional text edits (e.g. auto-imports)
+- Ability to apply **additional text edits** (e.g., auto-imports) during completion.
-- Dynamic sorting of completion items
-- Fuzzy matching capabilities
-- Smart text replace when completing the same word after cursor
+- **Rich documentation** in an info window for better context and understanding.
-- Zero flicker when refreshing completion items list
+- **Zero flicker** when refreshing the completion list, ensuring a smooth and seamless experience.
-- Info windows
+- **Dynamic sorting** of completion items in multiple steps, improving relevance and accuracy.
+- **Fuzzy matching** for flexible, quick word completion, even with partial inputs.
+- **Smart word replacement** for completing repeated words after the cursor, saving time and effort.

+#### Planned Features
+- Support for custom completion sources via minimal LSP servers (using same patterns as the current custom snippets support).
+- Display of signature help for functions and methods.

-#### Non-goals
+#### Design Philosophy
-- Multiple completion sources
-- Fancy popup menu highlights
+Focused on minimalism and performance, without the overhead of complex configurations or external dependencies.
+Therefore, supporting non native popup menus with fancy colors or highlights is a non-goal.

 ## Installation
 **Using [lazy.nvim](https://github.com/folke/lazy.nvim):**